-Up until autumn 2017, the sisters shared an apartment in the palace.
+Up until autumn 2017, Princess Beatrice and Princess Eugenie shared an apartment in the palace.
 But don’t be deceived by the use of the word ‘apartment’ – their former home certainly wasn’t the size of an ordinary flat.
 Most flats in St. James’s Palace span four floors, and have multiple bedrooms – in fact, it’s thought that Beatrice and Eugenie’s had four.

-Beatrice and Eugenie shared their home for some years, but earlier this year, Princess Eugenie moved out in order to move in to Kensington Palace with her soon-to-be husband, Jack Brooksbank.
-The pair now live in Ivy Cottage – just minutes from Eugenie’s cousins Prince William and Prince Harry, who also live within the grounds.
+Beatrice and Eugenie shared their home for some years, but back in 2018, Princess Eugenie left their abode in order to move in to Kensington Palace with her husband, Jack Brooksbank.
+The pair now live in Ivy Cottage – just minutes from Eugenie’s cousin Prince William, and his family.

 But recently, the palace has seen an influx of royal family members moving in to the palace, due to the extensive refurbishment currently taking place on some private living quarters at Buckingham Palace.

-Sophie, Countess of Wessex, and her husband Prince Edward, have had to move themselves to St. James’s Palace while the refurbishments are done on their official London home, just a few moments away.
+Sophie, Countess of Wessex, and her husband Prince Edward, have had to move themselves to St. James’s Palace while the refurbishments are done on their official London home, just a few minutes away.